Robert-van-Engelen/Forth500/README.md

-# A Forth Compiler for the SHARP PC-E500(S)
+# A Complete Forth System for the SHARP PC-E500(S)

-A Forth compiler based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.
+A complete Forth system rewrite based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.

-This Forth500 compiler implementation is [standard-Forth](https://forth-standard.org) compliant and satisifies:
+This Forth compiler is [standard-Forth](https://forth-standard.org) compliant and satisifies:
 - CORE
 - CORE-EXT
 - (BLOCK is incomplete and removed to save space for now)